DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 due to QUIC header and authentication tag overhead.
 The client is responsible for not sending overly large UDP packets and notifying the server of the low MTU.
 Therefore PMTUD is currently seen as out of scope of this document.

+## Service Registration

+MASQUE can be used to make a home server accessible on the wide area.
+The home server authenticates to the MASQUE server and registers a domain name it wishes to serve.
+The MASQUE server can then forward any traffic it receives for that domain name (by inspecting the TLS Server Name Indication (SNI) extension) to the home server.
+This received traffic is not authenticated and it allows non-modified clients to communicate with the home server without knowing it is not colocated with the MASQUE server.

+To help obfuscate the home server, deployments can use Encrypted Server Name Indication (ESNI) {{I-D.ietf-tls-esni}}.
+That will require the MASQUE server sending the cleartext SNI to the home server.

 # Security Considerations